ohjelmistokehitys/docker-part-1b/section-6/readme.md

 # Part 1 section 6: Utilizing tools from the Registry

-The theory for the following exercises is presented at https://devopswithdocker.com/part-1/section-3.
+The theory for the following exercises is presented at https://devopswithdocker.com/part-1/section-6.

+To complete these exercises, you'll need to clone, fork or download sample projects from [https://github.com/docker-hy/material-applications](https://github.com/docker-hy/material-applications).
+You don't need to include the sample projects in your exercise repository when returning the exercises.

+📣 Notice, that all the information presented in the example projects are not needed in all the exercises.
+Don't just copypaste, but consider which commands are useful and where.

+📣 **You don't need to install any of the tools or applications used by the sample projects locally.** All installations are supposed to happen in the containers during the build process.

 ## Exercise 1.11: Spring